ustwo/bdd-crossplatform-apps/docs/intro.md

 Needs little code or modification for the purposes of testing.

-We asume that the app solves the same business problems in all platforms.
-This will naturally lead to a very similar interface, which in turn helps sharing the testing codebase.

-Please note that there's still room for each app to follow the interaction guidelines of its platform and platform specific test if required.
-See the Cucumber section below.
+We asume that the application solves the same business problems in all platforms which will naturally lead to a similar interface.
+However, the setup still leaves room for some platform specific differences, see the Cucumber section below.

 ### Mock backend